hjhuney/Flight-Disruption/README.md

 From this chart, we can see that Delta Airlines does extremely well versus other major carriers, particularly given its nationwide geographic reach, this is very impressive.
 Of the major carriers, American Airlines performs the worst.
 Regional carriers such as PSA, Republic, SkyWest, and ExpressJet dominate the carriers with the highest disruption costs.

+JetBlue does not perform that well here, but we need to examine it more closely to get a deeper picture.
+Is JBLU's poor disruption performance a result of operating issues or a result of having exposure to "high disruption rate airports" such as LGA and JFK?

 We can further isolate the carriers by looking at origin airport and route specific stats.
 Let's take a look at the disruption rates at five of the US's busiest airports:

 Atlanta's Hartsfield-Jackson Airport (ATL):